deepchecks/deepchecks/docs/source/user-guide/integrations/h2o.rst

 demonstrating how to effortlessly test your H2O model with deepchecks in the exact same way you can test any sklearn model!

-In this example includes:
+The example notebook includes:
 -------------------------

-1. Training a simpel H2O model.
+1. Training a simple H2O model.
-2. How to use deepchecks to get beautiful plots comparing it's performance to an sklearn model.
+2. Demonstrating how use deepchecks on the H2O model to run a check.
+We'll run a deepchecks model performance check , that generates a detailed plot for model comparison (we'll compare the H2O model's performance to a a scikit-learn based model).
-3. Using deepchecks to understand the deeper differences between the models.
+3. Using deepchecks for gaining a deeper understanding about the difference in performance between the two models.

-In short:
+Quick peek at the code for running the check on an H2O-based model:

 .. code:: ipython3